 Laura lives in the Colesville area of the Northwest Branch watershed and enjoys regularly walking both that trail and the Rachel Carson Greenway.
 As Operations Manager of One Montgomery Green, Laura is committed to keeping our green spaces healthy and finding ways to help the residents and businesses of Montgomery County move to a sustainable, green economy and maintain a good quality of life in this area.
 In her spare time, Laura writes fiction, and keeps bees.
-Laura has just completed a 2-year term on the board and seeks reelection.

 Michael is a relatively new inhabitant of the Northwest Branch watershed, having moved to the area from Missouri a few years ago.
 He is working on his Ph.D. in nineteenth-century American literature.
 His particular focus is on the way American literature of that time portrayed the natural world, including how it grappled with growing ecological awareness and what that awareness meant for humankind’s understanding of its own place in the world.
 He hopes to help the Neighbors of the Northwest Branch expand its clean-up efforts and increase its educational outreach to those living in the watershed.
-Michael has completed a 2-year term and seeks reelection.

 Suzanne has lived near the Northwest Branch for 25 years.
 She is very happy to have raised her children near this beautiful natural setting.
 Suzanne was elected to the board in December 2010 and reached out to her neighborhood to draw them into helping to preserve the beauty of the stream valley and improve its health.
 When she is not stuck behind a computer working in the IT field, you may find her hiking along the trail with her faithful Chocolate Lab.